-In general, follow the aftercare instructions that your surgeon provides.
-You have to be extra careful in avoiding all those things that can trigger scalp psoriasis, such as infection, itching, smoking, stress, and prolonged sun exposure, etc. Other than that, the surgeon may prescribe you some corticosteroids to avoid a flare-up.
+In general, follow the aftercare instructions that your surgeon provides following a hair transplant psoriasis.
+You have to be extra careful in avoiding all those things that can trigger scalp psoriasis, such as infection, itching, smoking, stress, prolonged sun exposure, etc. Other than that, the surgeon may prescribe you some corticosteroids to avoid a flare-up.

 You should also wear sunblock.
 You might need to use a special shampoo, the usage of which you can discuss with your surgeon.
 We’ll closely follow your hair transplant psoriasis recovery.
 If any flare-up occurs, you should inform us.
 Make sure that you keep your scalp clean at all times.

 You’ll be requested to share your pictures with our Aftercare team during your recovery.
-Our hair transplant surgeons can suggest you see your dermatologist if any psoriasis flare-ups occur.
+Our hair transplant surgeons can suggest you see your dermatologist if any flare-ups occur after hair transplant psoriasis.
 Looking after your transplanted areas well if you suffer from psoriasis is important in maintaining good results.

 Hair transplant psoriasis is challenging, but it isn’t impossible.
 Those who’re dealing with this skin disorder while suffering from hair loss shouldn’t lose hope.